 First, we will deal with the Build your own Ala Carte option.
-While this is Ideal for most people the savings just don’t stack up in practice. for example, say you wanted to visit the following:
+While this seems ideal for most people, the savings just don’t stack up in practice.
+For example, say you wanted to visit the following:

-You could easily do these in 2 days and a 2-day Go Card costs only $119, and we are sure you could make use of some of the other attractions on the unlimited card.
+You could easily do these in 2 days and a 2-day Go Pass – All-Inclusive costs only $116, and we are sure you could make use of some of the other attractions on the unlimited card.
 If not then the 4 Attraction Explorer Pass is only $93.

 Really the only time to consider this option is if there is an attraction offered on this format that just isn’t on the others.
 However for maximum savings, if you find two attractions you want to do, you could just buy the build your own with the two loaded on at 20% off, then buy one of the other options to cover the other attractions.
 Yes, that way could get expensive but you will be seeing an awful lot for the best possible price!

-So More often than not the Go Card or the explorer pass work out the best value.
+So More often than not the Go Pass – All Inclusive or the explorer pass work out the best value.

-To get the best out of the Go Card – All inclusive you really need to cram plenty in, whereas the Explorer pass gives you 30 days to use up your allotted attractions.
+To get the best out of the All-inclusive PAss you really need to cram plenty in, whereas the Explorer pass gives you 30 days to use up your allotted attractions.
 While not many people will be in San Francisco that long it still means even on shorter trips you won’t feel the need to chase the Pass, and can enjoy the attractions at your leisure.

 Are the attractions any good?